Last Updated on

 Keep in mind the free version will provide you with a limited amount of results you will be able to see but it will still give you an extensive list.

-Write down the list of phrases and the volume that compliment your brand and your niche.
+Create a keyword planner by write down a list of phrases and the volume that compliment your brand and your niche.

 Your main goal is to focus on the lowest volume.